cda-tum/mqt/docs/index.md

 ```

 Quantum computers are becoming a reality.
-But designing applications for these devices requires automated, efficient, and user-friendly software tools that cater to the needs of end-users, engineers, and physicists at every level of the design flow.
+But designing applications for these devices requires automated, efficient, and user-friendly software tools that cater to the needs of end users, engineers, and physicists at every level of the entire quantum software stack.
-Many of the problems to be tackled here are similar to design problems from the classical realm for which sophisticated design automation tools have been developed in the previous decades.
+Many of the problems to be tackled in that regard are similar to design problems from the classical realm for which sophisticated design automation tools have been developed in the previous decades.
-The _Munich Quantum Toolkit (MQT)_ is a collection tools and software for quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) which explicitly utilizes this design automation expertise.
+The _Munich Quantum Toolkit (MQT)_ is a collection of software tools for quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) which explicitly utilizes this design automation expertise.
 Our overarching objective is to provide solutions for design tasks across the entire quantum software stack.
-This entails high-level support for end users in realizing their _Applications_ as well as efficient methods for the _Simulation_, _Compilation_, and _Verification_ of quantum circuits.
+This entails high-level support for end users in realizing their _applications_ as well as efficient methods for the _classical simulation_, _compilation_, and _verification_ of quantum circuits.
-Reaching towards the hardware level, we also consider _Quantum Error Correction_ tools and _Physical Design_.
 These methods are supported by corresponding _data structures_ (such as decision diagrams) and _core methods_ (such as SAT encodings/solvers).
+Reaching towards the hardware level, we also consider tools for _quantum error correction_ and _physical design_.
 All of the developed tools are available as open source and are hosted on [github.com/cda-tum](https://github.com/cda-tum).
-The following sections provide a brief overview of the provided solutions for various steps in the quantum computing design flow.
+The following sections provide a brief overview of the provided solutions for various levels in the quantum software stack.

 ````{only} latex
 ```{note}